Wisconsin Golf Itinerary

 Golf Wisconsin Tour: DAY 1

-Depart from Chicago O’Hare International Airport for a short, 90-minute drive to Lake Lawn Resort in Delavan.
+Upon arrival to Wisconsin, begin your trip at Lake Lawn Resort in Delavan.
 This full-service leisure getaway retreat is home to Lake Lawn Resort’s Championship Golf Course, set on 250 lush, tree-lined acres.
 After your round, head to Lake Geneva, your first overnight stay.
 This lovely lakeside resort community is one of Wisconsin’s top travel destinations.
 It features splendid golf courses and two outstanding golf resorts.
 Grand Geneva Resort & Spa is home to The Brute and The Highlands; both courses are Travel Green Wisconsin certified.
 While you’ve got the clubs out, be sure to hit some balls at Geneva National Golf Club, home to the Palmer Course, Player Course and Trevino Course – all 54 holes were designed by the masters.
 For dinner, dine at the Hunt Club Steakhouse at Geneva National Golf Club and enjoy your meal with stunning views of sunsets over the golf course.
 While out in Lake Geneva’s downtown area, you’ll find excellent shopping, fine dining and charming B&Bs.

 Golf Wisconsin Tour: DAY 2